 Autistic females flying under the radar

-Autistic girls are frequently overlooked when receiving a diagnosis of autism or are misdiagnosed.
-When the correct autism diagnosis is finally received this often happens significantly later in life when they are teenagers or adults.
+Autistic girls are frequently overlooked for an autism diagnosis, or misdiagnosed.
+When an autism diagnosis is finally received this often happens significantly later in life when they are teenagers or adults.

-Diagnostic and screening tests do not consider the variation in females’ presentation of autism, instead it is developed based upon the typical characteristics of males with autism.
-Autistic females are more likely to camouflage their autism symptoms, through masking or compensating their difficulties.
-Non-diagnosis or a misdiagnosis can have a significant impact on females’ development and outcomes.
+Diagnostic and screening tests can be less adept at picking up the variation in girls’ presentation of autism.
+Autistic girls are more likely to camouflage their autistic characteristics, through masking or compensating their difficulties.
+Non-diagnosis or a misdiagnosis can have a significant impact on women and girls’ development and outcomes.

-These all-too-common experiences of autistic females are reflected upon by Meg, an Ambitious about Autism Youth Patron, who shares her journey as a young autistic woman.
+These all-too-common experiences of autistic women are reflected upon by Meg, an Ambitious about Autism Youth Patron, who shares her journey as a young autistic woman.